harshnative/JARVIS/README.md

 ### Play games
 ##### HangMan game
-This is a cool word guessing game in which a random word in thrown at you containing 4-8 letters hidden ***** &nbsp;
+This is a cool word guessing game in which a random word in thrown at you containing 4-8 letters hidden *****

-&nbsp;
-you have to guess a character , if the character is the word then all the spaces with those character will be visible to you , suppose you enter e then in the above world hello you will be shown *e*** , now you have to guess other words
+You have to guess a character , if the character is the word then all the spaces with those character will be visible to you , suppose you enter e then in the above world hello you will be shown *e*** , now you have to guess other words

-&nbsp;
-&nbsp;
-for each  wrong guess you become a additional letter of DumbAss , once you become full DumbAss , the game is over &nbsp;
+For each  wrong guess you become a additional letter of DumbAss , once you become full DumbAss , the game is over
-&nbsp;

 To play
 ```
 hangman game